Ella-Hoeppner/Quoot/README.md

 }
 ```

 Of course, it would also be possible to generate a program like this with some other language that's hosting the GLSL app, like javascript, using string interpolation and/or concatenation.
 However, the corresponding program would be more complicated, less elegant, harder to read and maintain, and more prone to mistakes (e.g. a missing parentheses in the generated glsl, which can never happen when using kudzu).
 Working directly with ASTs can make it easy to build sophisticated metaprogramming systems that would be impossible to build in the core language, and infeasible to build with direct string manipulation in other languages.
-Quoot intends to leverage the power of lisp-style metaprogramming for languages that are indepdent of the it's own runtime.
+Quoot intends to leverage the power of lisp-style metaprogramming for languages that are indepdent of the its own runtime.

 Quoot is still in early development and is missing many core features, but as soon as it's mature enough, there are several DSLs I plan to make:
   * A DSL for WGSL, the shader language for WebGPU, so that Quoot can be used to build cross-platform high-performance graphics programs, acting as a metaprogramming layer that allows for powerful new abstractions that are unavailable in normal shader code.